 How do I know when an ordinance is being proposed for my area?

 Unfortunately, it is often difficult to monitor or catch everything which may be being proposed at the local level in every body of local government unless there is someone who is diligent and has been paying attention in their local area.
 This is why we require the help and participation of everyone in tracking local ordinances.
 It is up to herpers and other stakeholders to make their voices heard.
-Local and elected officials usually cannot be counted on to spend the time examining the implications of these types of ordinances themselves or to notify affected stakeholders.
-Oftentimes, it is simply a matter of educating the appropriate board or council members, just as with other members of the community (some, for example, may not even be aware that most pet stores now carry reptiles & their supplies, or that reptiles are now widespread pets in over 13 million households).
-Without hearing from their constituents, elected officials will often just assume the ordinance will have no impact, or only a very small impact, and tend to pass them unopposed and undetected.
+Local and elected officials often cannot be counted upon to spend the time examining the implications of these types of ordinances themselves or to notify affected stakeholders.
+Oftentimes, it is simply a matter of educating the appropriate board and other council members, just as with other members of the community (some, for example, may not even be aware that most pet stores now carry reptiles & their supplies, or that reptiles are now widespread pets in over 13 million households).
+Without hearing from their constituents, most elected officials will simply assume the ordinance will have no impact, or only a very small impact, and tend to pass them unopposed and undetected.

 1. Local News Media Using a variety of the most commonly used key words in these issues to create weekly or daily Internet search engine or news station website email digests can often catch news reports of interest that may serve as a precursor to the creation of an ordinance.